shriuu/driver-commands/README.md

 # COMMANDS

-Commands that help in installings drivers in the projects
+Commands that help in installing drivers in the projects

 ## Deployment